 THE JACKIE ROBINSON STORY

-See how many other additional firsts you can glean while watching 1950’s The Jackie Robinson Story — which was the first movie made about the baseball legend.
+See how many other additional firsts you can glean while watching 1950’s The Jackie Robinson Story, the first of several movies that were made about the baseball legend.